 It is critical for the special education program to collect data on how our students are meeting accreditation standards.
 Every teacher candidate/student registered for an EDSE course with a required Performance-based Assessment (PBA) is required to upload the PBA to VIA/SLL (regardless of whether a course is an elective, a one-time course or part of an undergraduate minor).
 A PBA is a specific assignment, presentation, or project that best demonstrates one or more CEC, InTASC or other standard connected to the course.
 A PBA is evaluated in two ways.
 The first is for a grade, based on the instructor's grading rubric.
 The second is for program accreditation purposes.
 Your instructor will provide directions as to how to upload the PBA to VIA/SLL.

 For EDSE 643: No requirement to upload a Performance-based Assessment (PBA) to VIA/SLL.

 Assignments and/or Examinations

-Performance-based Assessment (VIA submission required) N/A - there is no VIA submission required for this course
+Performance-based Assessment (VIA submission required) N/A

-College Wide Common Assessment

-(VIA submission required)
+College Wide Common Assessment (VIA submission required) N/A